Irish PM eyes debt deal, full market return in 2013

 "We would hope to be the first country to actually exit (a bailout) in 2013 but that level of support that has been committed to Ireland is very necessary to be carried through," Kenny said in an interview late on Wednesday.

-"This assistance and this support is very necessary for Ireland to exit the programme," he said, adding that Dublin would not need to seek a second bailout.
+"This assistance and this support is very necessary for Ireland to exit the program," he said, adding that Dublin would not need to seek a second bailout.

 A June agreement by euro zone leaders to look at improving the terms of Ireland's bank rescue helped its bond yields fall sharply and allowed it to become the first bailed-out state to borrow on long-term bond markets.

-It also began to pre-fund a sizable chunk of the financing it will need once the 85-billion-euro $113 billion (69.5 billion pounds) bailout ends next December.
+It also began to pre-fund a sizable chunk of the financing it will need once the 85-billion-euro ($113 billion) bailout ends next December.

 But Ireland is not yet in a position to resume monthly bond auctions and the International Monetary Fund, one of its lenders, warned this week that durable market access depended greatly on Europe delivering on its commitments to the country.